-|Scotia Bank Value Visa||No credit history needed, low interest rate, various benefits||Unsecured||0.99% interest for first 6 months, 12.99% after, $500 minimum credit limit||$29 annual fee|
+|Scotia Bank Value Visa||No credit history needed, low-interest rate, various benefits||Unsecured||0.99% interest for the first six months, 12.99% after, $500 minimum credit limit||$29 annual fee|

-Refresh Financial Secured Visa
+Refresh Financial Secured Visa Card

 Guaranteed Secured MasterCard by CapitalOne

-Honorable Mention Secured Credit Card for Bad Credit
+Scotiabank Momentum No-Fee Visa – Secured Credit Card for Bad Credit

 Low Rate Guaranteed Mastercard by CapitalOne